Non Disclosure Agreement

 Choose a unilateral NDA if only one party has secrets to share.
 Use a mutual NDA if both parties put their secret sauce on the table!

-Non-Disclosure Agreements (NDAs) are like legal promises to keep information confidential.
-But what happens if someone breaks that promise?
+Non-Disclosure Agreements (NDAs) are an agreement to keep information confidential.
+But what happens if someone breaks that agreement?
 Here's the deal:

-Lawsuits: Breaking an NDA could get you in legal trouble and possibly sued for financial damages.
+Lawsuits: Breaking an NDA could get you in serious trouble and possibly sued for financial damages.
 The injured party (the one who shared the secret info) can sue the other person for damages.

 Valid Agreements Matter: For an NDA to hold up in court, it needs to be clear and follow the law.
 Imagine an NDA with confusing wording—that might be a get-out-of-jail-free card for someone who breaks it.

-Public Knowledge is Fair Game: NDAs can't protect information that everyone already knows or info that can't be legally kept secret.
-Think of it like trying to keep the sunrise a secret—it's impossible!
+Public Knowledge is Fair Game: NDAs can't protect information that everyone already knows or information that can't be legally kept secret.

 Imagine needing someone to sign an NDA, but you're both swamped.
-Traditional paper agreements can be a hassle—printing, signing, scanning, emailing—it takes forever!
-That's where online NDAs come in, and they're a game-changer.
+Traditional paper agreements can be a hassle.
+Printing, signing, scanning, then emailing takes forever!

-Using online NDAs isn't just convenient; it protects your business too.
 By incorporating NDAs into your workflow, you ensure your ideas and confidential information are protected.
-This creates a safe space for collaboration and helps your business grow with confidence!
+This creates an atmosphere for collaboration and helps your business grow with confidence!

 Answers to our most asked questions about non-disclosure agreement templates